 - Vascular dementia: risk factors include hypertension, hyperlipidemia and diabetes mellitus.
 Primary prevention measures include treating these conditions.

-- Lewy body dementia is associated with Parkinson’s disease (PD) and may also occur on its own.
-It is not clear whether treatments for PD have an effect in preventing LBD.
+- Lewy body dementia (LBD) is associated with Parkinson’s disease (PD) and may also occur on its own.
+It is possible that treatments for PD have an effect in preventing LBD.

 - Huntington’s disease occurs as a result of a genetic abnormality (CAG trinucleotide repeat) that is inherited in an autosomal dominant pattern.
 Affected individuals generally display some behavioral and motor abnormalities in their thirties or forties.
 Symptoms tend to progress from there.

-- Prion disease, such as Cruetzfeld Jacob, is contracted.
+- Prion disease, such as Creutzfeldt Jakob, is contracted.
 One possible source of transmission is through brain tissue of sheep and cows.
-Prevention methods have not been definitively established.12
+Prevention methods have not been definitively established.3,5

-The abnormal processing or deposition of proteins result in inflammation and cell destruction.
+Abnormal processing or deposition of proteins results in inflammation and cell destruction.
 The involved proteins vary by type of dementia.
 Cerebral blood vessels abnormalities negatively affect blood flow through the brain.
 Neurons both die and become dysfunctional.
 Communication between neurons and neuronal networks is damaged or lost.
-Functional sequelae follow.14
+Functional sequelae follow.12

 Mild cognitive impairment